telerik/blazor-docs/components/chart/tooltip/shared.md

 ## Basics

-To enable the shared tooltip include the `<ChartTooltip>` nested inside the `<TelerikChart>` and set it's `Visible` and `Shared` parameters to `true`.
-It provides summarized information of all data points from the hovered category.
-This tooltip will take precedence over the one defined for a specific series.
+The shared tooltip provides summarized information of all data points from the hovered category.
+This tooltip will take precedence over tooltip settings defined for a specific series.

+To enable the shared tooltip include the `<ChartTooltip>` tag nested inside the `<TelerikChart>`, and set it's `Visible` and `Shared` parameters to `true`.

 >caption Basic configuration of a Chart with Shared Tooltip

 ````CSHTML
 @* This example shows how to enable a Shared Tooltip *@

 <TelerikChart>